 On the ground, the prince quickly forced himself off a dazed Gaston and crawled over to where Belle had fallen.
 "Are you alright?" he asked as he helped her sit up.

 "Yes," Belle replied.
 "But you..." she continued as she pointed to his mouth, "You're bleeding!"

-Before they could speak further, Maurice arrived on the path with Phillipe.
-Remembering that they had to get Belle away from Gaston, the Prince pointed to him urgently.
-"Take Phillipe and get out of the woods."
+Before they could speak further, Maurice arrived on the path with Philippe.
+Remembering that they had to get Belle away from Gaston, the prince pointed to him urgently.
+"Take Philippe and get out of the woods."